MSF-OCB/easynut-docker/README.md

 ```
 docker container exec easynut_backups /restore.sh /backup/backup.gz.enc
 ```
-And replace "backup.gz/enc" by the gunzipped and encrypted (<b>same enc. pass</b>) with the file that you want.
+And replace "backup.gz.enc" by the gunzipped and encrypted (<b>same enc. pass</b>) with the file that you want.
 <br/><i>(Note: in the container the folder '/backup' refers in the host to the folder "./backups/backups".
 You can therefore use the CRON backups already there or copy one from the host)</i>

 <h3>VI.
 Known issues:</h3>